SINTEF/dlite/doc/tutorial.md

 ### **Step 2**: Providing a link to the metadata
 Let us assume that we have followed option 1 and provided a URI.
 The next step consists in adding a **meta** field that will link the Entity to its metadata.
 In DLite, all Entities are instances of the *EntitySchema*.
-The *EntitySchema* can be understood as the structure of the Entity.
-The **meta** field provides a URI for the EntitySchema.
+The *EntitySchema* defines the structure of the Entity.
+In the **meta** field of our Entity, we need to provide the URI of the EntitySchema.
 For a schematic overview of the DLite data structures and further detail, see [Concepts section of the DLite User Guide](https://sintef.github.io/dlite/user_guide/concepts.html).
 We add this information to our json file in the following manner:
 ```json
 "uri": "http://www.ontotrans.eu/0.1/solarPanelMeasurement",
 "meta": "http://onto-ns.com/meta/0.3/EntitySchema",